Kai Wang

 Please tell us what fascinates you most about research.

-Research provides me with opportunities to learn new knowledge continuously, explore possibilities of new ideas for real applications, shape the future with innovative concepts, and work with brilliant people in my daily work.
+Research provides with opportunities to gain new knowledge continuously, explore possibilities of new ideas for real applications, shape the future with innovative concepts, and work with brilliant people in my daily work.

-Research at Bosch is pioneering, systematically solving problems from fundamental study to product development, valuing new ideas to jump further and meanwhile pursuing balance to deliver more, creating a flexible research environment and stimulating international collaboration and co-creation to run research more efficiently.
+Research at Bosch is pioneering, systematically solving problems from fundamental study to product development, valuing new ideas to advance further, and all the while pursuing balance to deliver more, creating a flexible research environment, and stimulating international collaboration and co-creation to run research more efficiently.

 What research topics are you currently working on at Bosch?

-The focus of our research is on adapting the fuel cell system to local needs and keeping competitive, deriving and studying system approaches based on local requirements and operation conditions.
-Current topics span from hybridization on vehicle level to freeze start and water management on system level.
-We deliver both system level topology, strategy and potential components for portfolio expansion.
+Our research focuses on adapting the fuel cell system to local needs and keeping competitive, deriving and studying system approaches based on local requirements and operation conditions.
+Current topics range from hybridization at vehicle level to freeze start and water management at system level.
+We deliver both system-level topology, strategy, and potential components for portfolio expansion.

 What are the biggest scientific challenges in your field of research?

-The biggest scientific challenge in the fuel cell system field is how to pursue thermodynamic limiting efficiency and meanwhile ensure cost and durability competiveness compared to both ICE and battery in real applications, which means we not only need breakthroughs at material level but also systematically demand system level innovation.
+The biggest challenge in the fuel cell system field is how to pursue thermodynamic limiting efficiency while also ensuring cost and durability competitiveness compared to both ICE and batteries in real applications, which means we not only need breakthroughs at material level, but also systematically demand system-level innovation.

 How do the results of your research become part of solutions "Invented for life"?